 Steel tube manufacturers, such as Columbus and Reynolds, thankfully haven’t given up on steel, and in fact the opposite has happened, they've been investing in new tubesets.
 The latest steel tubesets, which include the latest stainless offerings, are now lighter and stiffer than anything Eddy Merckx used to race, and a viable alternative to carbon and aluminium.

-One of the early adopters of the whole gravel/adventure/do-it-all bikes, the Cotic Escapade has had a few upgrades since its inception a good five or six years ago.
+One of the early adopters of the whole notion of gravel/adventure/do-it-all bikes, the Cotic Escapade has had a few upgrades since its inception a good five or six years ago.
 Larger tyre clearances, a new carbon fork and a tapered head tube have now upped the performance and dropped the weight, making the new model an absolute joy to ride whether on or off road.

 Sometimes a bike comes along that completely delivers in its capabilities, looks and build quality.
 The Mason ISO - In Search Of - is one of those bikes.
 With an Italian hand-built frame, a superb level of finish and detail it nonchalantly comes along and redefines what a drop-bar bike is capable of being.

 What Mason has got so right is that the bike is viable for a lot of different types of trail or even road use if you wanted.
 It’s blatantly not a road bike, but if you wanted to tour, and have a mainly quiet road route, the ISO riding position is comfy for that, and if you want something more off-road the ISO will be at home there too.
 Somehow, they have struck the perfect balance between all-day comfort and off-road agility.

 The Santiago is Sonder's take on the classic steel tourer: smooth, reliable and assured.
 As an all-round package it really delivers, especially from a comfort point of view, whether on or off-road.